 Marriage as an institution has been through so much.
-For centuries, it has been held in reverence as the ultimate act of two people joined in the holiest, most sacred of bonds, so much so, that asking why is marriage important in life was laughable.
+For centuries, it has been held in reverence as the ultimate act of two people joined in the holiest, most sacred of bonds, so much so, that the question of why is important was moot.
+Over time, as the structure of family and relationships became more fluid, the relevance of this institution was brought under the scanner.

 For the cake and presents, of course!
 No?
 Well then, it must be love.
 As per a 2017 study, 88% of Americans feel that love is the most significant component of marriage and the best reason to go ahead with it.
 Now, this can differ across geographies and cultures, of course.

 “Some people marry because it’s the norm because that is what is expected of them.
-Others want friendship and companionship, to celebrate life, and make memories.
+Others want friendship and companionship, to celebrate life, and to make memories.
 Some only do it for family and to fulfill societal expectations.
-There are also those who marry simply because they are fearful of ending up alone,” Geetarsh says.
+There are also those who marry simply because they are fearful of ending up alone.

 1. Economic stability

 “Look, I love my husband to bits – I love everything about him.
-But honestly, the difference it makes having a two-income household, knowing we can co-sign on a mortgage and so on is a huge part of it and a major relief for me after years of struggling on my own,” says Katy, adding, “I enjoyed my single days for sure, but as soon as I started looking for a house of my own or wanting to buy a car or health insurance, I realized having a partner makes it so much easier.”
+But honestly, the difference it makes having a two-income household, knowing we can co-sign on a mortgage and so on is a huge part of it and a major relief for me after years of struggling on my own,” says Katy, a reader from Philadelphia, adding, “I enjoyed the single life for sure, but as soon as I started looking for a house of my own or wanting to buy a car or health insurance, I realized having a partner makes it so much easier.”

+Money and marriage are closely intertwined.
+While love and the wedding of your dreams are amazing, sharing the financial burden is one of the undeniable benefits of marriage.
+This is also a big reason why marriage is important.
 “Marriage brings economic stability, which in turn brings a measure of peace.
-Not only can you split the finances with your spouse, but you also have the option of turning to their family for help in times of need and/or crisis,” says Geetarsh.
+Not only can you split the finances with your spouse or have more money as a married couple than you would as a single person but you also have the option of turning to their family for help in times of need and/or crisis,” says Geetarsh.
+Here are some financial benefits of getting married that you just cannot overlook:

 There’s a certain sweetness in knowing you’re coming home to the same person every day, that you’ve bound yourself together by choice for the rest of your lives and that you know each other’s quirks and eccentricities and are (mostly) willing to live with them.
 There’s comfort in the sameness, much like an old t-shirt you like to sleep in night after night, or an armchair you hauled from your grandparents’ basement.